RedEdge967/RedBlog/posts/hello-world.md

 ## Who am I?
 I will start my first post from a little introduction about me.
 I am **Chandula Janith** and I am 13 years old.
 I am from **Sri Lanka.**
-I am a junior `frontend/backend/fullstack` developer.
+I am a junior `fullstack` developer.
 You can view my [github](https://github.com/RedEdge967) account to see my other projects too...
 And do star and fork my projects also...
 I am currently in grade 8 at **Asoka College, Colombo 10**.
+I work with HTML5, CSS3, JavaScript, Svelte, TypeScript, Java, C/C++/C#, and SCSS also.
+I like web developing, software developing and deep learning.

 ## My best projects